 - College level calculus (STMATH 124) with a minimum grade of 2.0

-A bachelor degree with a 3.0 GPA in the last 90 quarter or 60 semester credits.
+- Bachelor’s degree with a 3.0 GPA in the last 90 quarter or 60 semester credits

-The GCSDD admits once a year in Autumn as a cohort.
-Please note, the Graduate Certificate in Software Design and Development does not meet the minimum enrollment requirements for students studying in the United States on an F1 Visa.
+Please note, the Graduate Certificate in Software Design & Development does not meet the minimum enrollment requirements for students studying in the United States on an F-1 Visa.
 There may be some exceptions to this restriction; please contact the Center for International Education at firstname.lastname@example.org for further information.

 Equivalent computer programming courses and a college level calculus course may be taken at area community colleges, or as an undergraduate non-matriculated student at UW Bothell.